-1984-1992 Lincoln Mark VII 4-Wheel Air Suspension Conversion Kit is the perfect solution to your air suspension problems.
-Designed to be very affordable, you can convert your air suspension to use standard shocks/struts and coil springs for less than the price of replacing one air strut.
+The 1984-1992 Lincoln Mark VII (7) 4-Wheel Air Suspension Conversion Kit (FF140) is the perfect solution to your air suspension problems.
+Designed to be very affordable, you can convert your air suspension to use passive shocks and coil springs for less than the price of replacing one original equipment air spring.

 Air Suspension Conversion Kit Includes

 - 2 Rear Springs

 - Detailed Instruction